Signs and Symptoms of Thyroid Problems

 -

-Thyroiditis - Thyroiditis is the inflammation of the thyroid gland, which can occur after pregnancy or due to autoimmune disorders.
-When the thyroid gland is inflamed, excess thyroxine could be released into the bloodstream.Â
+Thyroiditis - Inflammation of the thyroid gland, which may occur post-pregnancy or due to autoimmune disorders.
+In cases of thyroiditis, inflammation can lead to the release of excess thyroxine into the bloodstream.

-Hypothyroidism - Hypothyroidism, or underactive thyroid, is the opposite of hyperthyroidism, wherein the thyroid gland doesn't produce enough thyroid hormones.
-The Mayo Clinic says that those with hypothyroidism may experience the following symptoms:Â
+Hypothyroidism - Hypothyroidism, or underactive thyroid, is characterized by insufficient production of thyroid hormones.
+The Mayo Clinic notes that individuals with hypothyroidism may experience the following symptoms:

 Fatigue